slsdetectorgroup/slsDetectorPackage/docs/src/dataformat.rst

 The pixel width can be configured to 8, 16 or 32 (default) bits using the command ``dr``.
 32 bits is actually 24 bits in the chip.
 This setting does affect image size.

-1G/ 10GbE Interfaces
+1GbE/ 10GbE Interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each module has a 1G and a 10GbE interface.
-The 1G interface is used for control and configuration, but also for data transmission, while the 10GbE interface is used only for data transmission.
-The 10GbE interface is enabled by default, but can be disabled using the ``tengiga`` command and updating the appropriate udp_* commands.
+The UDP port can be set to use either the 1GbE or the 10GbE interface for data.
+The 1GbE interface is used also for control and configuration.
+For data, the 10GbE interface is enabled by default.
+It can be disabled by using the ``tengiga`` command and updating the ``udp_dstport`` and ``udp_dstip`` commands to match the 1GbE or 10GbE interface.
 This setting only affects packetsize and number of packets, but does not affect the total image size.

 Gotthard2
 -------------